 Figure 5.
-The XMM-Newton spectrum from 2020-12-18 (purple) and archival NuSTAR spectrum, overlaid with the best fit model described in Table 3 (black solid line).
-The model consists of several components: emission from the inner accretion flow (a Comptonization continuum and relativistic reflection) that is absorbed by the new ionized obscurer (black dot-dash line); distant reflection fitting the narrow iron K line (dotted line); and photoionized emission from two zones of circumnuclear gas (dashed lines).
+The XMM-Newton spectrum from 2020 December 18 (purple) and archival NuSTAR spectrum, overlaid with the best-fit model described in Table 3 (black solid line).
+The model consists of several components: emission from the inner accretion flow (a Comptonization continuum and relativistic reflection) that is absorbed by the new ionized obscurer (black dotted-dashed line), distant reflection fitting the narrow iron K line (dotted line), and photoionized emission from two zones of circumnuclear gas (dashed lines).